KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-KudaGo by polarbearjngl](https://github.com/polarbearjngl/MMM-KudaGo)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-kudos by thomo](https://github.com/thomo/MMM-kudos)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-kudos.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'XMLHttpRequest' in file `MMM-kudos.js`: Replace it with built-in fetch.